Wisconsin Ironman & New Mexico Toughman Triathlon

 The bike course, which I’d ridden before with friends, was a challenge that was made palatable by the amazing scenery of Cochiti, New Mexico.

 The run course, was a bit more challenging.
 And very hilly.
 Along the way, friends and teammates from my Black Dog Triathlon team cheered me on and provided encouragement.
-RunIMG_5739ning the race for my dad, I honored him by wearing a Notre Dame shirt that read “Play like a champion today.”
+Running the race for my dad, I honored him by wearing a Notre Dame shirt that read “Play like a champion today.”
 Those words are the last things football players see before entering onto the gridiron.

 The finish felt good, mission accomplished.
 I soaked in the achievement for a day or two, feeling confident about the next race in less than four weeks.